Windsor Charter Academy Farm-to-School Program

 farm-to-school program

-Windsor Charter Academy’s Food Service Department believes scratch-made meals positively impacts the health of all children!
+Windsor Charter Academy’s Food Service Department believes scratch-made meals positively impact the health of all children!
 Across our campuses, we are committed to creating fresh, tasty, and nutritious meals through a farm-to-school model.
+We serve 85% scratch-made meals each day.
 Our Farm-to-School Program complies with all guidelines of the National School Lunch Program.
 Our Food Service Department:

 • Prepares allergy-friendly recipes.